 - 18088:8088

-Create the Splunk Enterprise service that listens for incoming log data from the Collector service.
+Create the Splunk Enterprise service that accepts incoming log data from the Collector service.
 In the services section, add the following code:

 splunk: